[?] Subscribe To This Site

 3. Complicate the game further.
 The introductions will take place while all participants are clapping.
 The clapping continues till all participants have introduced themselves.
 This forces participants to listen carefully while enjoying themselves.

-Let's look at the second of the icebreakers
+Let's look at the third of the icebreakers

 This is played with a questionnaire.